Last Updated on

 With Mouseflow, you might need a bit more time to wrap it around your little finger.
 But once you do, it should no longer be a bother.
 However, Mouseflow continues to update its user interface and now more than ever you’ll have most of what you need in the dashboard or using just a few clicks.

 You can test Mouseflow in your specific use case, though.
-You’ll get up 500 sessions, across three websites, and have all access to its heatmaps, forms, funnels, as well as feedback until you have wiped out the token/credits (1 credit = 1 session).
+You’ll get up 500 sessions, across three websites, and have all access to its heatmaps, forms, funnels, as well as user feedback until you have wiped out the token/credits (1 credit = 1 session).

 Alternatively, Mouseflow provides a 14-day trial that you can take up to experience how it works first-hand.